 In the situation of the proposition above, the function $u_\eps$ factors by $\tilde z^d-\eps$ and the quotient does not vanish near $(0,0)$.

-\begin{corollary} Let $\omega_\eps$ be a germ of generic one-parameter analytic family of vector fields unfolding a parabolic germ. \begin{enumerate} \item Then there exists a local change of variable $z\mapsto \tilde{z}= g(z)$ independent of the parameter bringing the family to the form
+\begin{corollary}[positioned coordinate] Let $\omega_\eps$ be a germ of unitary generic one-parameter analytic family of vector fields unfolding a parabolic germ.
+Then there exists a local change of variable $z\mapsto \tilde{z}= g(z)$ independent of the parameter, such that $g'(0)=1$, and bringing the family to the form